Reyes hits tiebreaking inside-the-park HR, Tigers beat Jays

 MOVES:

-The Blue Jays placed LHP Brad Hand on the bereavement list and recalled RHP Connor Overton from Triple-A Buffalo.
+TORONTO: The Blue Jays placed LHP Brad Hand on the bereavement list and recalled RHP Connor Overton from Triple-A Buffalo.
 Toronto also claimed OF Jarrod Dyson on waivers from the Kansas City Royals.

+“He’s an older guy who has been to the World Series, so we think it is a perfect time for him to come over and help us,” Montoyo said of Dyson.

+DETROIT: The Tigers designated LHP Ian Krol for assignment after the game to make room for the roster on José Ureña, Saturday’s scheduled starter.
+Ureña has been out since July 17 with a groin strain.

 HONORING NO. 500